AKULAVENKATAPRAVEEN/AKULAVENKATAPRAVEEN/README.md

-# Hi 👋, I'm VENKATA PRAVEEN AKULA
+# Hi 👋, I'm  PRAVEEN
 ### Student at National Institute of Technology, Trichy
   👨‍💻 I’m a **Full Stack enthusiast** currently learning **Cloud Computing with AWS** ☁️ I enjoy building web applications and deploying them to the cloud